 Electrical Insulators Information

-A die-cut electrical insulator consists of thin film over the surface of equipment.
+A die-cut electrical insulator consists of a thin film over the surface of equipment.
 A porcelain insulator is very reliable and capable of withstanding the electrical strain of high voltage.
 A ceramic insulator is made of ceramic materials and can resist extreme thermal conditions.
-A laser cut electrical insulator has special spatial characteristics.
+A laser-cut electrical insulator has special spatial characteristics.
 A standard electric insulator is non-metallic and blocks the flow of electricity because its valence band is filled; however, the energy gap is relatively wide.
 A transformer bushing improves the field distribution inside a transformer.
 Other types of electrical insulators and high voltage bushings are also available.

-Selecting electrical insulators and high voltage bushings require an analysis of specifications, features, and application requirements.
+Selecting electrical insulators and high voltage bushings requires an analysis of specifications, features, and application requirements.
 There are many different types of insulator materials, including plastics, porcelain, mica, or alumina.

 Electrical insulators and high voltage bushings are used in many applications and meet a variety of regulatory requirements and quality standards.
 Some products are used in automobile and aircraft instrumentation, computers, or medical analysis equipment.
 Others are designed for telecommunications devices or enclosures for electronic systems.

 Electric insulators and high voltage bushings should adhere to standards from the American National Standards Institute (ANSI) or the Institute for Electrical and Electronics Engineers (IEEE).